Returning Home Through Narrative

 “One of the many strengths of this book is the extensive use of Anishinaabemowin.
 I would highly recommend Dadibaajim to anyone looking to read a text that embraces an Indigenous language, reclaims identity… and fills the void in the literature about the Namegosibii Anishinaabeg.”

 About the Author

-Helen Agger is Anishinaabe and holds a PhD in Native Studies from the University of Manitoba.
-She is the author of _Following Nimishoomis: The Trout Lake History of Dedibaayaanimanook Sarah Keesick Olsen_.
+Helen Olsen Agger is Anishinaabe and holds a PhD in Native Studies from the University of Manitoba.
+She is the author of Following Nimishoomis: The Trout Lake History of Dedibaayaanimanook Sarah Keesick Olsen.

 - Dadibaajim: Returning Home Through Narrative

 - Paper, ISBN: 978-0-88755-954-9, 6 × 9, $27.95